smopsdev/linux-dev/performance-tuning.md

 ######Network - For network interfaces, the following metrics are more relevant
     total number of packets (and bytes) received/sent through the interface, number of packets dropped.
 Also a good understanding of the TCP protocol.

+ ###### Following is the 4 step approach to identify and solve a performance issue.

+    Step 1 – Understand (and reproduce) the problem:
+    Step 2 – Monitor and collect data: Based on this data, come up list of potential issues.
+    Step 3 – Eliminate and narrow down issues:
+    Step 4 – One change at a time:

 #####2.
 Tuning Parameters
 #####3.
 Metrics